-- 1. The Fourth Supplement has been duly authorized, executed and delivered by the Corporation and is a valid, binding and enforceable obligation of the Corporation and, assuming the due authorization, execution and delivery by the Trustee, creates a valid lien on the Revenues in favor of the Trustee for the benefit of the Owners of the 2023A Bonds. - 2.
-The Fourth Amendment has been duly authorized, executed and delivered by the City and the Corporation and is a valid, binding and enforceable obligation of the City and the Corporation. - 3.
-The 2023A Bonds have been duly authorized, executed and delivered for the purposes described above.
-The 2023A Bonds evidence valid and legally binding proportionate undivided interests in the Revenues pursuant to the Contract, enforceable in accordance with their terms.
-The 2023A Bonds are entitled to the benefits and security of the Indenture for the payment thereof from certain amounts to be paid under the Contract in accordance with the terms of the Indenture and the Contract.
+1. The Sixth Supplement has been duly authorized, executed and delivered by the Corporation and is a valid, binding and enforceable obligation of the Corporation and, assuming the due authorization, execution and delivery by the Trustee, creates a valid lien on the Revenues in favor of the Trustee for the benefit of the Owners of the 2024 Bonds.

-Wilmington Future, Inc. City of Wilmington, North Carolina U.S. Bank Trust Company, National Association May \\\, 2023 Page 3
+Wilmington Future, Inc. City of Wilmington, North Carolina U.S. Bank Trust Company, National Association May , 2024 Page 3

-- The portion of the Installment Payments designated as interest under the Contract and paid as interest with respect to the 2023A Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal individual alternative minimum tax, although we observe that, for tax years beginning after December 31, 2022, the portion of the Installment Payments designated as interest under the Contract and paid as interest with respect to the 2023A Bonds included in adjusted financial statement income of certain corporations is not excluded from the federal corporate alternative minimum tax.
-The opinion set forth in the preceding sentence is subject to the condition that the City and the Corporation comply with all requirements of the Internal Revenue Code of 1986, as amended, that must be satisfied subsequent to the execution and delivery of the 2023A Bonds in order that the portion of the Installment Payments designated as interest under the Contract and paid as interest with respect to the 2023A Bonds be, or continue to be, excludable from gross income for federal income tax purposes.
+- 2. The Sixth Amendment has been duly authorized, executed and delivered by the City and the Corporation and is a valid, binding and enforceable obligation of the City and the Corporation. - 3.
+The 2024 Bonds have been duly authorized, executed and delivered for the purposes described above.
+The 2024 Bonds evidence valid and legally binding proportionate undivided interests in the Revenues pursuant to the Contract, enforceable in accordance with their terms.
+The 2024 Bonds are entitled to the benefits and security of the Indenture for the payment thereof from certain amounts to be paid under the Contract in accordance with the terms of the Indenture and the Contract. - The portion of the Installment Payments designated and paid as interest with respect to the 2024 Bonds, as provided in the Contract, is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal individual alternative minimum tax; provided, however, such portion of the Installment Payments designated and paid as interest with respect to the 2024 Bonds is taken into account in determining the annual adjusted financial statement income of certain corporations (as defined in Section 59(k) of the Internal Revenue Code of 1986, as amended) for the purpose of computing the alternative minimum tax imposed on corporations for tax years beginning after December 31, 2022.
+The opinion set forth in the preceding sentence is subject to the condition that the City and the Corporation comply with all requirements of the Internal Revenue Code of 1986, as amended, that must be satisfied subsequent to the execution and delivery of the 2024 Bonds in order that the portion of the Installment Payments designated as interest under the Contract and paid as interest with respect to the 2024 Bonds be, or continue to be, excludable from gross income for federal income tax purposes.
 The City and the Corporation have covenanted to comply with all such requirements.
-Failure to comply with certain of such requirements may cause the portion of the Installment Payments designated as interest under the Contract and paid as interest with respect to the 2023A Bonds to be included in gross income for federal income tax purposes retroactively to the date of execution and delivery of the 2023A Bonds.
-We express no opinion regarding other federal tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest with respect to the 2023A Bonds. - 5.
-The portion of the Installment Payments designated as interest under the Contract and paid as interest with respect to the 2023A Bonds is exempt from State of North Carolina income taxation.
+Failure to comply with certain of such requirements may cause the portion of the Installment Payments designated as interest under the Contract and paid as interest with respect to the 2024 Bonds to be included in gross income for federal income tax purposes retroactively to the date of execution and delivery of the 2024 Bonds.
+We express no opinion regarding other federal tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest with respect to the 2024 Bonds. - 5.
+The portion of the Installment Payments designated as interest under the Contract and paid as interest with respect to the 2024 Bonds is exempt from State of North Carolina income taxation.

-The rights of the Owners of the 2023A Bonds and the enforceability of the Indenture, the Contract, the Deed of Trust, and the 2023A Bonds may be limited by bankruptcy, insolvency, fraudulent conveyance, reorganization, moratorium, liquidation, readjustment of debt and other similar laws affecting creditors' rights and remedies generally, and by general principles of equity, whether such principles are considered in a proceeding at law or in equity.
+The rights of the Owners of the 2024 Bonds and the enforceability of the Indenture, the Contract, the Deed of Trust, and the 2024 Bonds may be limited by bankruptcy, insolvency, fraudulent conveyance, reorganization, moratorium, liquidation, readjustment of debt and other similar laws affecting creditors' rights and remedies generally, and by general principles of equity, whether such principles are considered in a proceeding at law or in equity.